slaeryan/slaeryan.github.io/posts/slae-assignment3-blogpost.md

     turn_page:
     or dx, 0xfff           ; Bitwise OR of DX value - To load 4095 in DX

-    ; Function to check whether the following 8 bytes of memory in the current page is accessible or not
+    ; Function to check whether the following 8 bytes of memory page is accessible or not
     check_page:
     inc edx                ; Increment EDX to make it a multiple of 4096 [PAGE_SIZE] pushad                 ; To preserve the current register values in stack